 Sony Alpha A7S III: sensor

-While the resolution of the new sensor isn't known, it's rumored to have a stacked CMOS design with integral memory, while the sensor will be technically superior to the one in the flagship Alpha A9.
+When first rumors about the A7S III began to circulate, not much was known about the sensor, except that it was rumored to have a stacked CMOS design with internal memory, as per trusted sources speaking to Sony Alpha Rumors.
+It was also rumored that the sensor would be technically superior to the one in the flagship Alpha A9.

-What's our guess on resolution?
-If Sony is intending to have the Alpha A7S III shoot 4K footage and nothing higher, then we could see resolution stick around the 12MP pixel count that we've seen with both the A7S and A7S II.
-A higher resolution isn't necessary for a primarily video-orientated camera, with the pay-off being larger pixels for greater light-gathering capabilities.
+If this is the sensor that will make its way into the A7S III, then it's great news that there's going to be a slight bump in resolution (from the 12MP pixel count in the both the A7S and A7S II.
+That said, a higher resolution isn't necessary for a primarily video-orientated camera, with the pay-off being larger pixels for greater light-gathering capabilities.

 Should Sony try and push this further and launch a 6K (even if its downsampled to 4K) or an 8K capable camera, then a higher-resolution sensor than this will be needed.
 For 6K you'd need a sensor with at least a 24MP resolution, while 8K would demand a sensor resolution over 33.1MP.